dotnet/Open-XML-SDK/README.md

 For latests changes, please see the [changelog](CHANGELOG.md)

-This library supports many platforms.
-There are builds for .NET 3.5, .NET 4.0, .NET 4.6, .NET Standard 1.3, .NET Standard 2.0.
-The following platforms are currently supported:
+Package currently supports the following targets:
+- .NET 3.5
+- .NET 4.0
+- .NET 4.6
+- .NET Standard 1.3
+- .NET Standard 2.0.

 How to install the NuGet package
 ---------------------------------